Pediatric Neurosurgery Fellowship

 OVERVIEW

-The newly accredited pediatric fellowship training program is based at the two main campuses of NewYork-Presbyterian (Weill Cornell Medicine on the upper east side of Manhattan and Columbia University on the upper west side).
-Fellows will train under the mentorship of Dr. Mark Souweidane and Dr. Neil Feldstein, directors of the combined pediatric neurosurgery service of these two Ivy League institutions.
+This accredited pediatric fellowship training program is based at the two main campuses of NewYork-Presbyterian (Weill Cornell Medicine on the upper east side of Manhattan and Columbia University on the upper west side).
+Fellows will train under the mentorship of Dr. Caitlin Hoffman and Dr. Neil Feldstein, faculty of the combined pediatric neurosurgery service of these two Ivy League institutions.

 ABOUT THE FELLOWSHIP